viewi/docs/v2/12_extra/03_websocket.md

 # WebSocket client

-`WebsocketClient` is a service that helps you with websocket communization on client side:
+`WebsocketClient` is a service that helps you with websocket communication on client side:

 ```php
 #[Singleton]